 All models also include an 8x CD- and DVD-burning SuperDrive, but dual-layer writing has increased from 2.4x to 4x speeds since the last round of iMacs.

-Design is an important component to any Mac, but a computer has to do more than sit around looking pretty.
+Under the hood Design is an important component to any Mac, but a computer has to do more than sit around looking pretty.
 In our general usage, all models felt snappy and responsive.
 Our labs also ran all three models through our standard suite of tests to see how well they perform, as well as how they compare to the best of the last generation of iMacs.
 The internal changes between old and new iMacs are minimal, but the latest crop does show some improvements.
 The current 2GHz 20-inch model eked out one more point than the previous high-end system, the 2.16GHz 24-inch in our Speedmark suite – virtually the same performance for £550 less.
 The one area where the new model really lagged was in Unreal Tournament 2004 frame rates; the graphics processor in the 2GHz 20-inch model managed 21 per cent fewer frames per second than the top of the line (at the time) video card in the older iMac, which had twice the graphics memory.

 As you might expect, the two new 2.4GHz models performed nearly identically (the only difference between them being the display size).
 Each bested the old high-end model by almost 10 per cent in the Speedmark score.
 Those new iMacs shaved 11 seconds off the Adobe Photoshop CS3 test (a 16 per cent improvement), 16 seconds off our zip archive creation test (11 per cent better), and 7 seconds off encoding a CD as MP3 files (also 11 per cent improvement).
 So you can expect very modest speed gains over the previous generation of iMacs.